 The mixture will have a highly vinegary aroma at first, but that intensity will burn off as the apples continue to simmer for another 10 minutes.
 During that time, the apples will remain covered, except when you pause to stir.

 The exact timing will vary with the size and output of any given burner, and the specific dimensions, material, and gauge of the cooking vessel will have a huge impact, too.
 So, regardless of the timeline, what matters is that the apples, and their skins, are perfectly tender—just take a bite to see!

 At that stage, simply remove the aromatics and purée the mixture with an immersion blender.
-I was lucky enough to work on this recipe while Sohla was testing immersion blenders, and the All-Clad immersion blender put the one I have at home to shame, making a purée just as smooth and creamy as if I'd peeled the fruit.
+I was lucky enough to work on this recipe while Sohla was testing immersion blenders, and the winning All-Clad immersion blender put the one I have at home to shame, making a purée just as smooth and creamy as if I'd peeled the fruit.

 Since I often spoon it over oatmeal for breakfast, I love my applesauce as is, wonderfully thick and intense.
 That said, its texture is easily adjusted with water or apple cider to taste.
 (Full disclosure: I've been known to thin my applesauce with Applejack for an extra layer of flavor.)
 Just take it slow, and work in an ounce at a time to avoid overdoing it.